lkachury/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
-Pyber is a python based ride sharing app that operates in urban, suburban, and rural cities.
+PyBer is a python based ride sharing app that operates in urban, suburban, and rural cities.
 The purpose of this analysis is to determine how the data differs by city type and how those differences can be used by decision-makers at PyBer.
 Python and Pandas functions will be used to create a summary DataFrame of the ride-sharing data by city type and then Matplotlib and new Pandas functions will be used to create a multiple-line graph depicting the total weekly fares for each city type.

 ## Resources
 ### Data Source